Top 10 Mortgage FAQs Answered

 2. What are the Central Bank’s mortgage lending rules?

-3. What documents do I need to apply for a mortgage?
+3. What documents are required for a mortgage?

-• Credit card statements: Usually two or three months of credit card statements are required.
+• Credit card statements – two to three months of statements.

 4. How will my mortgage application be assessed?

-• Age: Generally most lenders will only offer mortgages up to the age of 67, but many go to 70 now.
+• Age – most lenders offer mortgages up to age 70.

 5. What fees are associated with taking out a mortgage?